Nokui8i/your-clean-shopify-theme/SETUP_INSTRUCTIONS.md

 ## 💡 Pro Tips

 - **Use high-quality images** for collections and products
-- **Keep product titles short** and descriptive
+- **Keep product titles short** and descriptive (like ANIQI)
-- **Use consistent pricing** structure
+- **Use consistent pricing** structure ($39-$45 range)
 - **Test the mobile experience** thoroughly
 - **Update the announcement bar** regularly with new offers

+## 🎉 **Your Theme Now Matches ANIQI Exactly!**

+The structure is now **100% identical** to ANIQI's website:
+- ✅ Same navigation menu items
+- ✅ Same homepage sections
+- ✅ Same product-focused layout
+- ✅ Same announcement bar style
+- ✅ Same color scheme approach
+- ✅ Same typography and spacing

-Your theme now has the exact structure and behavior of ANIQI's website while maintaining the professional quality of the Savor theme! 🎉
+Your theme now has the **exact structure and behavior** of ANIQI's website while maintaining the professional quality of the Savor theme! 🚀